anveshmuppeda/aws/cloudpractitioner/examnotes/README.md

   - High performance hardware disk attached to our EC2 instance
   - Lost if our instance is stopped / terminated
 - **EFS**: network file system, can be attached to 100s of instances in a region
+    EFS works with Linux EC2 instances in multi-AZ
 - **EFS-IA**: cost-optimized storage class for infrequent accessed files
 - **FSx for Windows**: Network File System for Windows servers
 - **FSx for Lustre**: High Performance Computing Linux file system